 Why This Matters

-Lighting isn't just about making sure your audience can see what's happening—it's one of the most powerful tools filmmakers have for visual storytelling.
+Lighting isn't just about making sure your audience can see what's happening.
+It's one of the most powerful tools filmmakers have for visual storytelling.
 Every lighting choice communicates something: mood, genre, character psychology, time of day, and even thematic meaning.
-When you analyze a film's lighting, you're being tested on your ability to connect technical execution to narrative purpose and emotional effect.
+When you analyze a film's lighting, you're connecting technical execution to narrative purpose and emotional effect.

 Foundational Setup: The Three-Point System